-These advantages however, do not mean that Dash is free from controversy.
+These advantages however, do not mean that the cryptocurrency is free from controversy.
 When Evan Duffield launched Dash, he was able to mine a significant amount of it in a very short period of time.
-A total of about 1.9 million coins were mined during the first 48 hours after Dash was launched.
+A total of about 1.9 million coins were mined during the first 48 hours after launch.
 Duffield claimed that this was due to a bug in the code, which was quickly fixed.
 Still many think that this was a deliberate move designed to create a similar effect to that of pre-mining.
 Duffield vehemently denies this.

 Buy Dash with a credit card

 Changelly (USA, rest of world) – Changelly is a cryptocurrency exchange that allows users to buy Dash coin, Bitcoin and other altcoins with USD or EUR.
 Changelly offer an intuitive user interface and good exchange rates.
 Here is Changelly’s guide to buying Bitcoin and cryptocurrency on their platform.